shialis/yoloWeb/README.md

 This app is up and running on Streamlit cloud server!
 You can check the demo of this web application on this link: [web app](https://yolov8-web.streamlit.app/)

+**Note**: This application is intended to be used in dark mode for the best user experience.

 ## Demo

 ### Home page